Science / Master's degree programme

 The programme meets the need for broad, non-sectoral knowledge in the analysis of human and cultural evolution, through the development of methodological, biological, palaeoenvironmental, geoarchaeological, archaeological and prehistoric fields.
 The study of prehistory and archaeology today is based on the full integration of historical/literary and scientific knowledge.
 The degree provides expertise in ancient natural environments, material culture and sources for understanding biological, environmental, technological, economic, cultural, social and historical developments.
 In addition to the wide range of teachings available in these areas, students participate in practical experience in internationally renowned archaeological excavations and in state-of-the-art scientific laboratories for the study of cultural heritage.

 The programme trains graduates to the professions of palaeontologist, anthropologist, archaeologist, museum curator and conservator, superintendency official.
-Graduates' professional outlets include management, design, valorisation, consultancy and research in public or private bodies responsible for cultural and natural heritage; scientific and archaeological museums and parks; excavation activities; predictive mapping of risk and territorial archaeological potential for urban planning; archaeological and historical landscape impact assessment; bibliographic, geo-iconographic, historical and archival research, cataloguing, archiving and database management; specialised museum education; specialised publishing and scientific dissemination; professional training courses.
+Job opportunities include management, design, valorisation, consultancy and research in public or private bodies responsible for cultural and natural heritage; scientific and archaeological museums and parks; excavation activities; predictive mapping of risk and territorial archaeological potential for urban planning; archaeological and historical landscape impact assessment; bibliographic, geo-iconographic, historical and archival research, cataloguing, archiving and database management; specialised museum education; specialised publishing and scientific dissemination; professional training courses.

 More information

-Course Director
+Course Director:

-prof.ssa Federica Fontana
+Prof.ssa Federica Fontana

-e-mail federica.fontana@unife.it
+federica.fontana@unife.it

-dott.ssa Marta Arzarello
+Dott.ssa Marta Arzarello

-e-mail marta.arzarello@unife.it
+marta.arzarello@unife.it

 The course is managed by the Department of Chemical and Geological Sciences